 How is AUR diagnosed?

-Your caregiver will ask about your health history and the medicines you take.
+Your healthcare provider will ask about your health history and the medicines you take.
 He will press or tap on your lower abdomen.
 You may need any of the following tests:

 - A pelvic exam will be done to check for blockages.
 A pelvic exam will also show if your bladder, uterus, or other organs have moved out of place.

 - A neuro exam may be done to test your strength, balance, and movement.
 A neuro exam looks for changes in your brain and nervous system.

 - Urine tests may be needed to check for blood or infection.